Ringgold considers renaming street after beloved judge Gene Lowery

 Officials in Ringgold are discussing the possibility of renaming a street near the Catoosa County Courthouse after the late Gene Lowery.

-On Monday night, July 8, Ringgold’s Mayor and City Council continued the discussion of the proposed idea to name Maple Street between Lafayette and Nashville streets after Lowery, who passed away from cancer in 2014.
+On Monday night, July 8, the City Council continued the discussion of the proposed idea to name Maple Street between Lafayette and Nashville streets after Lowery, who passed away from cancer in 2014.

 The idea was previously pitched to the board during June and May meetings by resident Kenny Williams, and Mayor Nick Millwood says he has begun looking into the matter as has city staff.